 A - Demographic Data

 - School District Area Square Mileage reflects the size of the school district in square miles.
-Source: Transportation file compiled based on FY11 ridership and FY10 expenditure data.
+Source: Transportation file compiled based on FY12 ridership and FY11 expenditure data.

 - District Pupil Density shows the number of all K-12 resident public school students per square mile.
-For this calculation the October count enrollment (five-day average headcount taken during the first full week of October 2009 – explained fully in #3 below) is divided by the square mileage of the school district.
+For this calculation the October count enrollment (five-day average headcount taken during the first full week of October 2010 – explained fully in #3 below) is divided by the square mileage of the school district.
 The enrollment figure in this case is inclusive of all resident public school students whether they receive their educational services at the district of residence or at a joint vocational school or a community school or any other entity.
-Source: FY11 Transportation file and fiscal year 2011 July #2 PASS payment file.
-Please keep in mind that for transportation funding purposes we calculate pupil density in which the total number of student bus riders is divided by the square mileage of the district to obtain a measure of transported pupil density.
-District pupil density, as used in the District Profile Report however, is meant to show the degree of dispersion of the overall student population; a more comprehensive measure than the one used in transportation funding calculation.
+Source: FY12 Transportation file and fiscal year 2011 October ADM file.
+Please keep in mind that for transportation funding purposes we calculate a pupil density in which the total number of student bus riders is divided by the square mileage of the district to obtain a measure of transported pupil density.
+District pupil density as used in the District Profile Report however, is meant to show the degree of dispersion of the overall student population; a more comprehensive measure than the one used in transportation funding calculation.
 One that is not limited only to transported students.

 - Total Average Daily Membership (ADM) is the total number of public school students residing within a school district’s boundaries.
 This number includes students in all grade levels (K-12), including special needs and career tech education students as well as students attending joint vocational schools (JVS), community schools and those resident students who participate in open enrollment programs.
-This is a headcount of public school students taken in the first full week of October 2009 in which every student is counted as one.
+This is a headcount of public school students taken in the first full week of October 2010 in which every student is counted as one.
 During this count week, school districts took headcounts of their students on a daily basis.
 At the end of the week, for each student the number of days present or absent with a valid excuse, were added up and divided by 5 (number of weekdays) to calculate the average daily membership for that student.
 Total resident ADM is used as a measure with which to indicate the size of a school district in terms of enrollment and also as the basis of state funding calculation.
-One point that needs to be made in relation to the use of total ADM in the state funding calculation is that since FY10 a school district’s funding calculation is based on the previous year October total ADM unless the district has gained in excess of 2% in student count relative to the previous year.
-Therefore the figure that is given here in this report is not necessarily the basis of the state funding calculation.
-Source: Fiscal year 2011 July #2 PASS payment file.
+One point that needs to be made in relation to the use of total ADM in the state funding calculation is that in FY11 a school district’s funding calculation was based on the previous year’s October total ADM unless the district had gained in excess of 2% in student count relative to the previous year.
+Therefore the figure that is given here in this report is not necessarily the basis of the state funding calculation in FY11.
+Source: Fiscal year 2011 October ADM file.

 - Percent of Students in Poverty is a measure that indicates poverty in school districts.
-This is a student based indicator that reflects the portion of a district’s students that meet any of the following conditions.
+This is a student based indicator that reflects the portion of a district’s student population that meets any of the following conditions.
 This measure which is also referred to as the Economic Disadvantagement Percentage consists of:

 - Students who have not submitted an application for free or reduced-price lunch or who have not been directly certified as eligible but reside in a household in which a member (e.g., sibling) is known to be eligible for free or reduced-price lunch via an approved application or through direct certification.